digital-york/researchdatayork/README.md

 * A form for requesting access to a dataset that is not yet available.
 * A download interface for downloading individual files or the whole dataset.

+### Health Warning

+This is a prototype and is in no way production ready.

 ## Pre-requisites

 Using this application requires: